Brightonjake/me/week5/readme.md

 #3rd line
 new_string = " ".join(result)
 #Subtle difference.
 Space left between ""
-#Joins the string with a space between so it reads as a sentance
+#Joins the string with a space between so it reads as a sentanceUp